lepistojukka/shipping-optimization-case/README.md

-# Case description and datasets for optimization use case of cargo shipment
+# Case description and datasets for optimization use case of cargo shipments

 This repository contains imaginary case description and data sets for bulk cargo shipping from South America to Far East.
 The case and the data sets are used for quantum calcution experiments to optimize cargo allocation, scheduling and resources.